Back at College and Broke Already

-- Bottled water –one, seven days a week can be as much as $10.50 a week.
+- Bottled water –one, seven days a week can be $14.00 or more a week.

-- ATM fees –every time you get cash from an ATM that does not belong to your bank, you may pay as much as $4.00 in fees.
-Two visits a week to an ATM could be costing you $8.00 a week…$32.00 a month.
+- ATM fees –every time you get cash from an ATM that is out of your bank network, you may pay as much as $4.00 in fees.
+Two visits a week to an ATM could cost you $8.00 a week…$32.00 a month.

-- Buying online -- Perhaps you planned an online purchase, but forgot about the shipping charges.
-Standard shipping can be costly…sometimes double if you choose express or overnight shipping.
-Plan ahead and avoid higher shipping costs…or find the item locally.
+- Buying online – When making online purchases, remember to plan for shipping charges.
+Standard shipping may be costly and may double if you choose express shipping.
+Plan ahead to avoid higher shipping costs…or try to find the item locally.

 Take charge of your spending

-The first step in budget rehab is to take a step back and review your spending by keeping a spending diary.
-List every cup of coffee, every bottle of water, or anything you buy and its cost, for a week or two.
+The first step in budget rehab is to track your spending.
+Document every cup of coffee, every bottle of water, or anything you buy and its cost, for a week or two.

-For example, if you find yourself buying bottled water every day from a machine or cafeteria at $1.50 each, consider getting a reusable water bottle and bring your own.
-Not only will you save money, you’ll save the environment, too, by using less plastic.
+For example, if you find yourself buying bottled water every day, consider getting a reusable water bottle and bring it with you.
+Not only will you save money, you’ll save the environment, too by disposing less plastic.

-Are the ATM charges racking up?
+Are the ATM and bank charges racking up?
 If your bank does not have an ATM on campus or nearby, consider opening an account with one that has.
-You’ll save $2.00 or more with each transaction, which could amount to a nice-chunk-of-change each week.
+You’ll save money on each transaction, which could amount to a nice-chunk-of-change each week.
 If your bank charges a monthly fee for making purchases with a debit card, estimate your needs for the week and use cash instead of your debit card.